Why Rallyvite Rocks Fun Things to Do Organize

 Bad Dog Arts is a nonprofit organization located in downtown Salt Lake City, Utah, offering a vibrant and safe environment where people of all ages can engage in creative arts.
 Founded in 1997 by artists Michael Moonbird and Victoria Lyons, it began as small art classes in their apartment and has since blossomed into a well-established institution known for nurturing artistic talents.
 The organization provides programs both in its studio and in schools, partnering with various community centers, libraries, and businesses to extend its reach.
 Activities include sculpting, collage, painting, and drawing, aimed at fostering confidence and artistic growth.
 Bad Dog Arts celebrates over 25 years of community impact, emphasizing collaboration and inclusivity while creating a welcoming space for artistic expression.
 Its founders themselves continue to contribute to the local art scene through public art installations and educational projects involving students and artists alike, enriching the cultural fabric of Salt Lake City.

-Here's what people think of Bad Dog Arts
+What people think of Bad Dog Arts, based on reviews

 As of recent, Bad Dog Arts holds a 5-star rating based on 7 reviews.